rootwork/rootwork.org/README.md

 # Rootwork.org

-Rootwork is created with the static site generator [Hugo](http://gohugo.io) with [Gulp](http://gulpjs.com) and [Webpack](https://webpack.js.org/) for the build process.
-Rootwork's backend is a fork of [Victor Hugo](https://github.com/netlify/victor-hugo) from the Nov.
-7, 2017 commit.
+Rootwork is created with the static site generator [Hugo](http://gohugo.io) using a modified version of the [Aether](https://github.com/josephhutch/aether) theme.

 ## License